logan-james/logan-james.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Logan, a Computer Science graduate with a passion for IT security and network operations.
-My journey into technology wasn't a straight path—it began in the industrial environments where I worked as an electrician.
-Fascinated by how SCADA and PLC systems functioned, I found myself more intrigued by the software controlling the hardware than the electrical work itself.
-This curiosity led me back to school and set me on the path I'm on today.
+Hello, I'm Logan—a Computer Science graduate passionate about IT security and network operations.
+My journey into technology wasn't a straight path—it began in childhood and reignited briefly when I worked as an electrician.
+During that time, I became fascinated by the software controlling industrial systems more than the electrical work itself.
+This realization led me back to school and set me on the path I'm pursuing today.

-Currently, I'm enhancing my expertise by studying for the CompTIA Security+ and CCNA certifications.
-I spend my time working with tools like Cisco Packet Tracer to simulate complex networks, and I'm exploring how to leverage Python, Bash, and PowerShell for automation in networking.
-My goal is to deepen my understanding of how data moves around and how to protect it, ultimately contributing to open-source privacy and security tools.
+Currently, I'm enhancing my expertise by studying for the CCNA certifications.
+I'm actively learning and experimenting with tools like Cisco Packet Tracer to simulate complex networks.
+I'm also exploring Python, Bash, and PowerShell to develop automation scripts for networking tasks.
+While I'm still building my skill set, I'm dedicated to deepening my understanding of data flow and protection, with the goal of contributing to open-source privacy and security tools in the future.

 This blog is where I share insights from my journey in IT.
 Here, I focus on practical solutions, document my learning process, and discuss the latest developments in cybersecurity and networking.
-I believe in continuous learning and hope that by sharing my experiences, I can contribute to the community and help others on similar paths.
+I believe in continuous learning and hope that by sharing my experiences, I can contribute to the community and support others on similar paths.

 Outside of technology, I'm passionate about martial arts.
 I've wrestled, practiced jiu-jitsu, and even traveled to Thailand to live and train at a Muay Thai gym.
-These experiences have taught me discipline, resilience, and the importance of continuous improvement—principles I carry into my professional life.
+These experiences have taught me discipline, resilience, and the importance of continuous improvement—principles I bring into my professional life.
 I also find balance through hiking and camping, which help me recharge and approach challenges with a fresh perspective.

 Thank you for visiting my site.
 I invite you to explore my blog, engage with the content, and join me as I navigate the ever-evolving landscape of technology.
-If you'd like to connect or discuss potential collaborations, feel free to reach out.

-This blog reflects my commitment to growing in IT security and network operations, as well as my passion for exploration and lifelong learning.
+This blog reflects my commitment to growth in IT security and network operations, along with my passion for exploration and lifelong learning.